Cristian Fernández (Spanish footballer)

-Cristian Fernández Conchuela (born 22 December 1988) is a Spanish footballer who plays for CD Calahorra as a left winger.
+Cristian Fernández Conchuela (born 22 December 1988) is a Spanish footballer who plays as a left winger.

 Football career

 Born in Guadalajara, Castile-La Mancha, Fernández made his senior debuts in amateur football.
 In 2009, he joined Albacete Balompié, going on to play nearly two full seasons with the B-team in the fourth division and scoring 17 goals in his second as the side finished in second position.

 On 2 April 2011, Fernández made his official debut with Albacete's main squad, playing 25 minutes in a second level match against UD Salamanca after coming on as a substitute for David Sousa, in an eventual 1–0 home win.
 He appeared in a further eight league games during the campaign, which ended in relegation.

 Fernández stayed in division two for 2011–12, signing with CD Guadalajara which he had already represented as a youth.
 After another relegation in 2013 he joined SD Ponferradina, newly promoted to the second tier.